Skip to content

 When should you leave Additional Information blank?

-Most strong applicants either leave the Additional Information section blank or use only 200 to 300 words.
+Most strong applicants either leave the Additional Information section blank or use only 100 to 250 words within the 300-word ceiling.
 Leaving it blank is the correct choice when there is no genuine context to add, when the information would be better placed in the activities list or essays, or when using it would invite admissions officers to scrutinize a part of the application that is currently strong.

 A common mistake is using the section to defend minor weaknesses such as a single B+ or a slightly lower test score.
 Drawing attention to these issues creates a “doth protest too much” effect that signals more anxiety than the underlying issue warrants.
 Admissions officers reading thousands of applications notice when applicants spend space defending minor weaknesses, and the space is almost always better used building positive narrative.
 For more on this dynamic, see our guide on how to handle a B+ in one class.